nklabs/libnklabs/README.md

 the following Arduino "shield" boards that can be plugged into the MCU vendor's development boards:

+The example application will work without these shields, you just lose the associated features.

 Shields plugged into ST Nucleo board:

 ![Nucleo-stack](doc/nucleo-stack.jpg)